caleb/broccoli-fast-browserify/README.md

 # broccoli-fast-browserify

-The broccoli-fast-browserify-watchify plugin bundles your assets with [browserify](https://github.com/substack/browserify).
+The broccoli-fast-browserify plugin bundles your assets with [browserify](https://github.com/substack/browserify).

 This plugin differs from the other watchify/browserify plugins for broccoli in